Cerne Abbey: History

-The abbey was founded in 987 by Æthelmær the Stout. Ælfric of Eynsham, the most prolific writer in Old English, spent time at the abbey as a priest and teacher.
+The abbey was founded in 987 by Æthelmær the Stout. Ælfric of Eynsham, the most prolific writer in Old English, spent time at the abbey as a monk and teacher.

 King Cnut plundered this monastery during an attack upon the town, but afterwards became a benefactor of it.

 By the time of the Domesday Book, the abbey had added substantially to its endowment.
 Much of this wealth has been credited to the veneration of Saint Eadwold of Cerne, a 9th-century hermit reputedly a brother of Edmund, king of East Anglia.
 Eadwold lived as a hermit on a hill about four miles from Cerne.

 The later history appears to have been relatively uneventful; A History of the County of Dorset says that its history is "perhaps the least eventful of any of the Dorset houses with the exception of that of the sisters at Tarrant Kaines".
 The abbey's history ended on a less positive note, with the last abbot, Thomas Corton, accused of various offences including that of allowing the abbey and lands to become ruinous, and of keeping a mistress who seems to have borne him children.
 The accusations were taken seriously enough to warrant inspection by commissioners, and the abbey was closed in 1539.

 Following Dissolution of the Monasteries, the buildings were mainly demolished.
 Abbey House, a Grade I listed building, occupies the site of the gatehouse and incorporates parts of it.
 Most of the house dates from after a fire in the middle of the 18th century in which the gatehouse was seriously damaged.
 The late 15th-century Guest House of the abbey is also Grade I listed, as is the very elaborate stone vaulted porch of the abbot's hall, built around 1500, which survives in the midst of a wooded lawn, with a Grade II* listed, early 16th century barn lying to its north.
 A Grade I listed, 14th-century tithe barn, converted to a house in the late 18th century, lies to its east.